ToucanToco/weaverbird/server/README.md

 It is meant as a building block to create servers capable of understanding and executing such pipelines, and returning them to clients.
 You can see it as a [translator](../docs/_docs/tech/translators.md) for Python.

+## Development

+We use [poetry](https://python-poetry.org/) for managing dependencies.

+    poetry install